 Before installing the chlorinator, add the salt by pouring it in.
 However, if you’re not sure of how much salt is required, you can use an online calculator to determine the amount of salt required.

 Typically, it takes around 24 hours for all the salt to dissolve; however, smaller crystals of salt will take less time.
-However, you must purchase the salt and follow the instructions as per the chlorinator.
+Simply buy the salt and follow the instructions as per the chlorinator.

 Always pour the salt in the pool’s shallow end, away from the skimmer.
 Pour the salt against the water flow in case you want to pour the salt in different areas of the pool.
 This will help to create a uniform distribution.